 The course is just four subjects long, compared to a graduate diploma's 8 subjects or a master's 12-16 subjects.
 So, it's quite short by university standards.
 A grad cert takes eight months of part-time study online or can be completed in a single semester of full-time study.

-The course can be introductory and, therefore, suitable for students without a strong IT background.
-It provides a platform for further study.
+Grad certs also provide a platform for further study.
 Alternatively, you can do a specialist short-course and target specific skills.
 How much coding you do depends very much on the program and area of specialisation.

 Although it's relatively short, a grad cert in cyber security is a well-recognised university qualification.
-It sits above the level of a bachelor degree and is equivalent to a honours degree or graduate diploma.
+It sits above the level of a bachelor degree and is equivalent to a honours degree and graduate diploma.
 That's according to the Australian Qualifications Framework.

 High demand for cybersecurity professionals across industries means a university qualification in this field definitely adds to your earning potential.
 You'll have better prospects in the professional field, with improved chances of landing high-paying jobs and being promoted within a company.